henrietterebnor/inf226_oblig2/project/README.md

  Escaping is the primary means to avoid cross-site scripting attacks.
 When escaping, you are effectively telling the web browser that the data you are sending should be treated as data and should not be interpreted in any other way.

+The

+#### Cookie inspection
+Upon inspecting the cookies stored, we noticed that there was a check missing in the "Secure" column of the cookie attributes.
+If this attribute is checked, it means that the cookie is only ever sent to the server over the HTTPS protocol.
+Flask has an easy way of setting this attribute to true, so we did just that.
+We found from searching that there were differing opinions on exactly how secure the session cookie provided by flask really was.
+According to some, decrypting it was not at all that hard.
+To further secure our application, we set the login_manager.session_protection to "strong".
+This protects the users from attacks involving stolen cookies, because the correct IP-address will be
+attached to the cookie